microsoft/ssms-visualstudio-addin/README.md

 The code should be easy to build in Visual Studio once you fix up the references to point to the place where your product specific assemblies live.
 The output from a successful compilation is an assembly that can subsequently be deployed using the batch file that is part of the project.
-Currently thos command file is run when the compilation is completed.
+Currently the command file is run when the compilation is completed.
 If this is not what you want, you can change the post-build event command line in the Build Events tab in the project properties.